A. E. Waite: Early life and education

 When he was 13, he was educated for two terms at St. Charles' College.
 When he left school to become a clerk he wrote verse in his spare time.
 In 1863 Waite's mother converted to Catholicism and Arthur was raised a Catholic.
 The death of his sister Frederika Waite in 1874 soon attracted him into psychical research.
 At 21, he began to read regularly in the Library of the British Museum, studying many branches of esotericism.
-In 1881 Waite discovered the writings of Eliphas Levi.
+In 1881 Waite discovered the writings of Éliphas Lévi.

 Career

 Golden Dawn

-Waite joined the Outer Order of the Hermetic Order of the Golden Dawn in January 1891 after being introduced by E.W.
-Berridge.
-In 1893 he withdrew from the Golden Dawn.
-In 1896 he rejoined the Outer Order of the Golden Dawn.
+Waite joined the Outer Order of the Hermetic Order of the Golden Dawn in January 1891 after being introduced by Edmund William Berridge.
+In 1893 he withdrew from the Golden Dawn, but rejoined the Outer Order in 1896.
 In 1899 he entered the Second order of the Golden Dawn.
-He became a Freemason in 1901, and entered the Societas Rosicruciana in Anglia in 1902.
+He became a Freemason in 1901, and entered the Societas Rosicruciana in Anglia (SRIA) in 1902.

 In 1903 Waite founded the Independent and Rectified Order R. R. et A. C. This Order was disbanded in 1914.
-The Golden Dawn was torn by internal feuding until Waite's departure in 1914; in July 1915 he formed the Fellowship of the Rosy Cross, not to be confused with the Societas Rosicruciana.
+The Golden Dawn was torn by internal feuding until Waite's departure in 1914; in July 1915 he formed the Fellowship of the Rosy Cross.
 By that time there existed some half-dozen offshoots from the original Golden Dawn, and as a whole it never recovered.

 Freemason

 Waite was interested in the higher grades of Freemasonry and saw initiation into Craft Masonry as a way to gain access to these rites.
-After joining the Societas Rosicruciana in Anglia and the Knights Templar, Waite traveled to Switzerland in 1903 to receive the Regime Ecossais et Rectifie or the Rectified Scottish Rite and its grade of Chevalier Bienfaisant de la Cite Sainte (C.B.C.S.).
+After joining the SRIA and the Knights Templar, Waite travelled to Switzerland in 1903 to receive the Régime Ecossais Rectifié or the Rectified Scottish Rite and its grade of Chevalier Bienfaisant de la Cité Sainte (C.B.C.S.).
 Waite believed that the Rectified Scottish Rite, more than any other Masonic Rite, represented the "Secret Tradition" of mystical spiritual illumination.

 Writer and scholar

-Waite was an author and many of his works were well received in the esoteric circles of his time, but his lack of academic training is visible in his limitations as a historian and in his belittling of other authors.
+Waite was a writer and many of his works were well received in the esoteric circles of his time, but his lack of academic training is visible in his limitations as a historian and in his belittling of other authors.

-He wrote texts on subjects including divination, esotericism, freemasonry, and ceremonial magic, Kabbalism and alchemy; he also translated and reissued several mystical works.
+He wrote texts on subjects including divination, esotericism, freemasonry, ceremonial magic, Kabbalism and alchemy; he also translated and reissued several mystical works.
 He wrote about the Holy Grail, influenced by his friendship with Arthur Machen.
-A number of his volumes remain in print, including The Book of Ceremonial Magic (1911), The Holy Kabbalah (1929), A New Encyclopedia of Freemasonry (1921), and his edited translation of Eliphas Levi's 1896 Transcendental Magic, its Doctrine and Ritual (1910), having been reprinted in recent years.
+A number of his volumes remain in print, including The Book of Ceremonial Magic (1911), The Holy Kabbalah (1929), A New Encyclopedia of Freemasonry (1921), and his edited translation of Lévi's 1896 Transcendental Magic, its Doctrine and Ritual (1910), having been reprinted in recent years.

 Waite also wrote two allegorical fantasy novels, Prince Starbeam (1889) and The Quest of the Golden Stairs (1893), and edited Elfin Music, an anthology of poetry based on English fairy folklore.